MinersHavenM43/gamne/executables/README.md

 TBA

 # Other
-Because I do not have any other OS's other than Linux (Ubuntu) and Windows, you will have to compile the gamne ~~or wait until my computer breaks and by chance get the default OS to be something other than Ubuntu or Windows~~.
+Because I do not have any other OS's other than Linux (Ubuntu) and Windows, you will have to compile the gamne in your OS ~~or wait until my computer breaks and by chance get the default OS to be something other than Ubuntu or Windows~~.